rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 ### Learn WGPU Updated: No more swap chains!

-As part of the update to 0.10 the wgpu team removed the `SwapChain` from the API.
-The `surface` will now be used to retrieve textures to render to wrapped in `SurfaceTexture`s.
-You configure the `Surface` in a similar way to how you would configure the `SwapChain` except the struct is now called `SurfaceConfiguration` instead of `SwapChainDescriptor`.
+As part of the update to 0.10, the wgpu team removed the `SwapChain` from the API.
+The `Surface` will now be used to retrieve textures to render to wrapped in `SurfaceTexture`s.
+You configure the `Surface` in a similar way to how you would configure the `SwapChain`, except the struct is now called `SurfaceConfiguration` instead of `SwapChainDescriptor`.
 If you want to know more, you can check [the tutorial].